brechin/django-computed-property/doc/index.rst

 Prerequisites
 -------------

-``django-computed-property`` supports (i.e. is tested on) `Django`_ 1.8 - 2.1 on Python 2.7,
+``django-computed-property`` supports (i.e. is tested on) `Django`_ 1.8 - 2.2 and trunk on Python 2.7,
 3.4, 3.5, 3.6, 3.7, pypy, and pypy3.

-Only SQLite is tested, but any Django database backend should work.
+SQLite and Postgres are currently tested, but any Django database backend should work.

 .. _Django: http://www.djangoproject.com/